7daytheory/chiefs-roster/README.md

 # React + Vite

+I'm just using the free version of this API so I don't get a lot of the features like player photos, live stats and scores, etc

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: